KAMIOKA POW CAMP

 Zinc and lead mining.

 NOTE: Frequently misrepresented as Omuta but that is another sub-camp in the Fukuoka area.
-Read commentary by Ray Makepiece
+Read commentary by Ray Makepiece.

 Camp Rosters: